 2. Brake before the corners.
 Most of your braking should be done before you enter a corner, using both brakes, so you are in complete control of your speed.
 If you go into a corner too fast, grabbing the brakes will send you off the road.

 4. Plant your weight on your outside foot.
-To corner safely, you need your centre of gravity to remain over your tires and your weight distributed appropriately across both wheels.
-With your body weight planted on the pedal facing the outside of the corner, you’re increasing the traction your tires have on the road.
+To corner safely, you need your centre of gravity to remain over your tyres and your weight distributed appropriately across both wheels.
+With your body weight planted on the pedal facing the outside of the corner, you’re increasing the traction your tyres have on the road.

-6. Use the road its there to be used.
+6. Use the road, it’s there to be used.
 You aren’t driving a car that takes up most of the lane so use the road.
-Start from the outside of the corner and as you ride through the corners apex move towards the inside of the road; effectively cutting the corner.
-Its important to keep the motion smooth.
-By doing so you won’t need to wash off so much speed Don’t cut the corner so much that you cross the centre line of the road!
+Start from the outside of the corner and as you ride through the apex of the corner move towards the inside of the road; effectively cutting the corner.
+It’s important to keep the motion smooth.
+By doing so you won’t need to wash off so much speed.
+Don’t cut the corner so much that you cross the centre line of the road!
 That is very dangerous.

 7. Jump out of the corners.
 When riding downhill, you can lose a lot of time if you brake too early and then let gravity build your speed again.
 As you come out of the corner you want to almost sprint and accelerate back up to your max riding speed as soon as possible.
 This is important for downhills and criteriums.
 Chasing riders won’t gain much ground on a long straight because there won’t be much difference in your speeds if you are both riding at your max.
 But you can lose a lot of time through a corner that you have to make up somewhere else.
 Consider it free speed.